Kimkhoi3010/stock-logistics-warehouse/stock_picking_product_assortment/README.rst

 =============

-Follow the steps of the product_assortment module to define a whitelist or a blacklists or both to some partner.
+Follow the steps of the product_assortment module to define a whitelist or a blacklist or both on some partners.

 Usage
 =====